axiom-crypto/halo2-lib/halo2-base/README.md

 The structure of Halo2-base is outlines as follows:

-- `builder.rs`: Contains [GateThreadBuilder], [GateCircuitBuilder], and [RangeCircuitBuilder] which implement the logic to split the single Advice and Selector column and there respective constraints across multiple columns for effective parellelization.
+- `builder.rs`: Contains `GateThreadBuilder`, `GateCircuitBuilder`, and `RangeCircuitBuilder` which implement the logic to split the single advice and selector columns and there respective constraints across multiple columns for effective parellelization.
-- `lib.rs`: Defines the [QuantumCell], [ContextCell], [AssignedValue], and [Context] types which track assigned values within a circuit across multiple columns and provide a streamlined interface to assign witness values directly to the advice column.
+- `lib.rs`: Defines the `QuantumCell`, `ContextCell`, `AssignedValue`, and `Context` types which track assigned values within a circuit across multiple columns and provide a streamlined interface to assign witness values directly to the advice column.
-- `utils.rs`: Contains [BigPrimeField], [BigUint] and [ScalerField] traits which represent field elements within halo2 and provides methods to decompose Field elements into `u64`  limbs.
+- `utils.rs`: Contains `BigPrimeField`, `BigUint`, and `ScalerField` traits which represent field elements within halo2 and provides methods to decompose Field elements into `u64`  limbs.
-- `flex_gate.rs`: Contains the implemenation of [GateChip] and the [GateInstructions] trait which provide circuits for basic arithmetic operations within halo2.
+- `flex_gate.rs`: Contains the implemenation of `GateChip` and the `GateInstructions` trait which provide circuits for basic arithmetic operations within halo2.
-- `range.rs:`: Implements [RangeChip] and the [RangeInstructions] trait which provide circuits for performing range check and other lookup argument values.
+- `range.rs:`: Implements `RangeChip` and the `RangeInstructions` trait which provide circuits for performing range check and other lookup argument values.

 This readme compliments the in-line documentation of Halo2-base providing an overview of `builder.rs` and `lib.rs`.